Trending Topics

 When we offer our service in an unexpected way magic happens

 Bill Murray remains one of America’s most beloved celebrities.
-Over two decades have passed since he stole the show as the bumbling grounds keeper in “Caddyshack” and again as the wise cracking scientist in “Ghostbusters.”
+More than four decades have passed since he stole the show as the bumbling grounds keeper in “Caddyshack” and again as the wise cracking scientist in “Ghostbusters.”
 Though “Groundhog Day” might have been his last runaway hit he remains an iconic figure and an in-demand entertainer.

 After a long career delivering some of the most memorable lines in movie history, you might imagine that Murray has retreated behind high walls or, at least developed a bit of Hollywood aloofness.
 Instead, he’s made a different choice.